 Background checks are performed to ensure that:

-- The nominee has a clean history and their business and brand values match those of the Entrepreneur® Of The Year program.
+- The nominee has a history that’s clear of any criminal or other serious issues and their business and brand values match those of the Entrepreneur Of The Year program.